luomus/pyha/docs/Update.md

 In the terminal, go to the root directory of the Pyha git project.

-Download the latest version of git:
+Download the latest version from git:

 ```shell
 git pull